ipums/ipumspy/docs/source/ipums_api/ipums_api_micro/index.rst

     extract.select_cases("SEX", ["2"])

 .. note::
-    The :meth:`.select_cases` can only be used with categorical variables, and the indictated variables must already be present in the IPUMS extract object.
+    :meth:`.select_cases` can only be used with categorical variables, and the indictated variables must already be present in the IPUMS extract object.

 Detailed Codes